maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

     $gutter-width:      1em
     $grid-padding:      $gutter-width

-This tells Susy what the basic characteristics of your flexible grid are.
-In this case the grid spans 12 columns across, each column has a width of 4em with a gutter and grid padding of 1em.
+This tells Susy what the basic characteristics of the grid system are.
+In this case it will span 12 columns; each column has a width of 4em with a gutter and grid padding of 1em.

-To calculate the total width of your grid including its padding use the following formula:
+To calculate the total width of your grid, including its padding, use the following formula:

 ($total-columns x $column-width) + (($total-columns - 1) x $gutter-width) + ($grid-padding x 2)